Reducibility of low dimensional Poincar\'e duality spaces: A geometric approach to reducibility

 It therefore suffices to know that this map is an injective group homomorphism.
-This is well-known, but for the sake of completeness I give an argument here.
 It is easy to see that this map is a group homomorphism because $\H^4(M;\Z)$ is torsion-free (recall that $p_1$ is in general only primitive up to 2-torsion).
 To see that it is injective it thus suffice to show that an oriented stable vector bundle $V$ over $M$ where $w_2(V) = 0 = p_1(V)$ is trivial.
 For this consider the diagram

-and notice that the commutativity of the diagram is a consequence of the fact that a generator of $\pi_4(\BSO)$ has $p_1$ equals to $2$.
-By assumption $V$ lifts to $K(\Z,4)$, i.e.\ is given by an element $\bar{V} \in \H^4(M;\Z)$.
+and notice that the commutativity of the diagram is a consequence of the fact that the correct generator of $\pi_4(\BSO)$ has $p_1$ equal to $2$.
+By assumption, $V$ lifts to $K(\Z,4)$, i.e.\ is given by an element $\bar{V} \in \H^4(M;\Z)$.
 This has the property that

 and thus that $\bar{V}$ is in fact zero, as $\H^4(M;\Z) \cong \Z$.
-Thus the claim and with it the lemma follows. \end{proof} To make use of this reduction step, I will need some homotopy theoretic input.
-To set the stage, recall that $\MSpin$ is the Thom spectrum of the canonical map
+Thus the claim and with it the lemma follows. \end{proof}